SalesConnection/Caction-Support/docs/Create_Digital_Form_Mobile.md

 ## How to Create Digital Form in Mobile App
-### Below is an example of how to create a digital form for a job.
-Creating a digital form will be the same for Customer, Project, and Asset.
+### The steps below demonstrate how to create a digital form from a job.
+The process for creating a digital form is the same across all data level, including Customer, Project, and Asset.
 #### Scenario 1 : Create Digital Form from to do list.
 1) Select Job <br>